dorbellprod/gapp/README.md

 If you do not wish to specify a YouTube ID or Twitch username, simply set it to `none`.
 ## Usage
 On Windows, run `./goofy` in the master directory.
 For a list of flags, run `./goofy --help`.
+## Planned Features
+- [] Ability to set up environment variables with commands.
+- [] `--help` listing program commands as well as flags.
 ## Special Thanks
 - Thanks to [A Crazy Town](https://github.com/acrazytown) for assisting during the livestreamed development of this silly program.